-The results of our analysis show that the proposed Dunkin' drive-thru kiosk will not significantly raise the ambient noise level to a degree that would generally be considered unreasonable, unnecessary, or excessive.
+The results of our analysis show that the proposed Dunkin' drive-thru kiosk and rooftop HVAC equipment will not significantly raise the ambient noise level to a degree that would generally be considered unreasonable, unnecessary, or excessive.
 Other operational activities such as deliveries may result in exceedances above criteria at the property line, but are not expected to produce unreasonable, unnecessary, or excessive noise at adjacent residences.